dreamYiZ/Portfolio/README.md

 ## Portfolio Website
 Professional website presenting my main projects as developer

-* 🔍 Describe the projects and provide their links
+* 🔍 &nbsp; Describe the projects and provide their links
-* ✉️: Allows the user to reach out by filling up the dedicated form
+* ✉️ &nbsp; Allows the user to reach out by filling up the dedicated form
-* 📖 It includes an about page with bio
+* 📖 &nbsp;It includes an about page with bio

 ## Technologies used: